Alex Borstein: Personal life

 Borstein met actor and writer Jackson Douglas while she was studying improv at the ACME Comedy Theatre.
 Douglas proposed to her during the taping of a MADtv sketch and they were married in 1999.
 Douglas filed for divorce in October 2014 and it was finalized in 2017.

-Borstein was pregnant while she recorded the DVD commentary for the Family Guy episode "Stewie Kills Lois"; she joked about naming her baby Stewie.
-She and Douglas have a son and a daughter.
+Borstein and Douglas have a son and a daughter.

 Borstein, who is a carrier of hemophilia herself, is a longtime advocate for the National Hemophilia Foundation.

 Religious beliefs

 According to Borstein, "We do Shabbat every Friday night.
 I'm not [someone] that goes to temple all the time—I'm a High Holidays temple goer, and that's about it.
-But there are traditions," she said in an interview.
+But there are traditions", she said in an interview.
 "Having a mother and a grandmother who are Holocaust survivors, I feel a large responsibility to continue that culture and those traditions—not necessarily the dogma, but what it feels like to be Jewish.
 I want to instill that in my kids."